ngfelixl/vectormath/README.md

 ![license](https://img.shields.io/npm/l/@geometric/vector.svg)
 [![code style: prettier](https://img.shields.io/badge/code_style-prettier-ff69b4.svg?style=flat-square)](https://github.com/prettier/prettier)

-Extends the JavaScript array with n-dimensional Vector math capabilities.
+Extends the JavaScript array with n-dimensional Vector and Matrix math capabilities.
 Well tested, controlled error flow, focus on usability.
+It even is capable of solving systems of linear equations.
 This is an early stage, so it might be faced some API changes in the future.

 ## Table of contents